ILRI PhD Graduate Fellowship 2022 for African Students

 Number of Awards: 1

-- A cover letter addressed to Head of Capacity Development, expressing interest in the fellowship position and the motivation.
-The position title and reference number (REF: GF/ILRI/AHH-OHRECA/07/2021) should be clearly marked on the subject line of the cover letter.
+- A cover letter addressed to the Head of Capacity Development, ILRI expressing their interest in the fellowship position and what they can bring to the fellowship.
+The position title and reference number REF: GF/ILRI/AHH/04/2022 should be clearly marked on the subject line of the cover letter.

 - CV including names and addresses (including telephone and email) of three referees who are knowledgeable about the candidate’s professional qualifications and work experience.

 - Copies of academic qualification certificates/transcripts.